 7. Let your browned butter cool.

-cooled browned butter for overnight chocolate chip cookies
+cooled brown butter for sourdough chocolate chip cookies

 8. When you use the browned butter, use it all!
 The brown bits at the bottom are the toasted milk solids.
 That’s what gives the browned butter the deep, nutty flavor.